Respect: What is it, types, examples, learn and teach respect

 It is a concept that refers to the ability to value and honor another person, both his or her words and actions, even if we do not approve or share everything he or she does.
 It is accepting the other person and not trying to change them.
 Respecting another person is not judging them by their attitudes, behaviors or thoughts.
 It is not expecting for someone to be otherwise.

 Our differences are positive because it creates our identity.
 This means that individual differences exist, but above all to understand that as members of a society we are equal.
 All people are due respect for the simple fact of being people.
 Equality is in balance.
-That is why it is very important to teach children from an early age the value of mutual respect.
+That is why it is very important to teach children from an early age the value of it.
 The best way to teach respect is to become a role model for our children.

-Respect for others is very important, but respect for yourself is fundamental since you will value others to the extent that you are able to value yourself.
+Respect for others is very important, but for yourself is fundamental since you will value others to the extent that you are able to value yourself.

 “don’t do what you don’t want to be done to you,” and “respect and value.”